 1. Get Fraud Protection for Your Kids

 Reduce your family’s risk of identity theft from the start with child identity theft protection.
 Farm Bureau offers Identity Services and Fraud Expense Coverage that includes preventive services to lock out thieves, notifies you if something seems amiss and provides resolution services to guide you through the process of recovering from a stolen identity.
 Policies can cover up to two family members.
-Consider getting identity theft insurance to minimize your risk in this area.
+Consider getting identity theft insurance to minimize your risk.

 2. Watch for Warning Signs of Child Identity Theft